Intrigia/partikular.se/wp-content/plugins/youtube-embed-plus/readme.txt

 === Embed Plus for YouTube - Gallery, Channel, Playlist, Live Stream ===
 Contributors: embedplus
 Plugin Name: Embed Plus for YouTube - Gallery, Channel, Playlist, Live Stream
-Tags: youtube gallery, video gallery, youtube channel, youtube live, youtube playlist Requires at least: 4.1
+Tags: youtube gallery, minify css defer javascript, youtube channel, youtube live, youtube playlist Requires at least: 4.1
-Tested up to: 5.6
+Tested up to: 5.7
-Stable tag: 13.4.1.2
+Stable tag: 13.4.2
 License: GPLv3 or later

-YouTube Embed WordPress Plugin.
-Embed a responsive video, YouTube channel gallery, playlist gallery, or YouTube.com live stream (with GDPR options)
+YouTube Embed Plugin.
+Embed a responsive video, YouTube channel gallery, playlist gallery, YouTube live stream.
+With defer JavaScript options

 == Description ==

-**A WordPress YouTube embed, YouTube gallery (channel or playlist), and even YouTube livestream or premiere can be customized in a wide variety of ways with this plugin.
+**A WordPress YouTube embed, YouTube gallery (channel or playlist), and even YouTube livestream or premiere can be customized in a wide variety of ways.
+It focuses on performance with the ability to defer JavaScript, while serving minified CSS and JavaScript.
 Here are a few recently added features:**

+* Defer critical and non critical JavaScript - improve the initial load time of your pages by allowing this plugin's critical and non critical Javascript code to begin execution only after a page is loaded.
+That reasoning is the basis for the Defer CSS Javascript (styles and code) recommendation you'll see in various web profiling tools.
+We plan to allow you to defer critical and non critical CSS in the near future.
 * Compatible with the WordPress Gutenberg block editor (it also stays backwards-compatible with the classic editor).
 Both the Gutenberg block selector and the Gutenberg classic block will show the YouTube wizard button.
 For the Gutenberg block selector, click on the (+) sign for the block editor list.
 The YouTube Wizard block is located under the "Embeds" category (make sure you choose "YouTube **Wizard**").
 See more on [how to embed a YouTube video, gallery, or livestream with the WordPress Gutenberg block editor here >>](https://www.embedplus.com/embed-youtube-video-gallery-livestream-wordpress-gutenberg-block-editor.aspx) The plugin is also compatible with several popular page builders like [Elementor](https://www.youtube.com/watch?v=ldNfIGRTxDU), [Beaver Builder](https://www.youtube.com/watch?v=bPgz0jyt7TE), [SiteOrigin](https://www.youtube.com/watch?v=7QNYw_g-7WM), and [Visual Composer](https://www.youtube.com/watch?v=FWBQc9XhAqM).
 For these and pretty much any other page builder with a short code widget, you can also embed your video, gallery, live stream, or premiere by creating the short code in the plugin's wizard and then embedding the code in the page builder's short code widget or text widget.
 * Privacy and Consent - Improved privacy and GDPR compliance options like YouTube no cookie, YouTube API restrictions, and a customizable GDPR consent message
-* YouTube gallery capability (channel and playlist) – The ability to make playlist and channel embeds have a gallery layout.
+* YouTube gallery capability: channel and playlist – The ability to make playlist and channel embeds have a gallery layout.
 By default, the plugin can generate a grid-based [responsive playlist or channel gallery >>](https://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
 Your visitors can browse through pages of video thumbnails and choose from videos that are pulled from an entire YouTube channel or playlist.
 * YouTube gallery auto continuous play - embed a playlist or channel gallery and allow it to play one video after the next without requiring viewers to click a thumbnail
 * YouTube Live Stream - Given a link to a YouTube channel, the plugin wizard automatically finds a livestream if one is active in that channel and displays the livestream for you.
 You can embed a direct link to a livestream too.
 * YouTube Premieres - You can also embed premiere videos using the same method we created for live streams
 * Simultaneous playback control - you can enable/disable the ability for visitors to have separate videos running at the same time on the same page.
 This also works with YouTube livestream and gallery embeds.
-* JavaScript deferral – improve the initial load time of your pages by allowing this plugin's scripts to begin execution only after a page is loaded.
-Tested using [GTmetrix >>](https://gtmetrix.com/)
 * Improved accessibility by using title attributes for screen reader support.
 It should help your site pass functional accessibility evaluations (FAE).
 * Improved ajax theme support
 * Site origin information with each embed code as an extra security measure.
 In YouTube's/Google's own words, checking this option "protects against malicious third-party JavaScript being injected into your page and hijacking control of your YouTube player."
 We especially recommend checking it as it adds higher security than the built-in YouTube embedding method that comes with the current version of WordPress (i.e. oembed).